GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed/README.md

 ## Installation

-1. Clone this repository to your local machine using `git clone https://github.com/GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed.git`
+1. Clone this repository to your local machine using 'git clone' https://github.com/GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed.git
 2. Install the required Python packages using `pip install -r requirements.txt` numpy==1.21.2 pandas==1.3.3